-Have EU Motor Insurance Directives made claims easier?
+Have EU Motor Insurance Directives made injury claims easier?

 More people than ever are taking their car on holiday or hiring one to explore their surroundings.
-Unfortunately, as the amount of foreign travel increases, so too does the number of car accidents abroad.
+Unfortunately, as the number of foreign travellers increases, so too does the number of car accidents abroad.

 Making a claim for the personal injuries you have suffered as a result of a car accident abroad used to be a long and arduous process.
 Today, the EU Motor Insurance Directive (the EU Directive) makes it much easier to claim compensation through a personal injury solicitor based in the UK.